Freedom of Information

 The aim of the Freedom of Information Act is to make information available to the general public.
 You can only obtain information that would be given to anybody who asked for it, or is suitable for the general public to see.

 Some information, such as records about a dead relative, or documents you need for legal purposes, may not always be available under the Act.
-However, you may have a right to see the information you want under other legislation, the Information Governance officer will be able to advise you on how you could obtain this information.
+However, you may have a right to see the information you want under other legislation, the Data Protection Officer will be able to advise you on how you could obtain this information.